elyra-ai/examples/pipelines/run-pipelines-on-kubeflow-pipelines/README.md

    ...
    ```

    - `Label`: If specified, the value is used as node name in the pipeline instead of the component name.
 Use labels to resolve naming conflicts that might arise if a pipeline uses the same component multiple times.
-For example, if a pipeline utilizes  the `Download File` component to download two files, you could override the node name by specifying `Download labels` and `Download observations` as labels:
+For example, if a pipeline utilizes  the '`Download File`' component to download two files, you could override the node name by specifying `Download labels` and `Download observations` as labels:

       ![Use labels to produce unique node names](doc/images/label-example.png)
    - `Component source`: A read-only property that identifies the location from where the component specification was loaded.
 This property is displayed for informational purposes only.